marcomarino123/magnopy/docs/source/user-guide/methods/matrix-elements.rst

   * .. include:: page-notations/reference-frame.inc
   * .. include:: page-notations/exchange-tensor.inc

-This section is devoted to display all the matrix elements of the exchange tensor in the spherical local basis, that was introduced at the end of the previous :ref:`section <user-guide_methods_exchange-tensor>` .
+This section is devoted to displaying all the matrix elements of the exchange tensor in the spherical local basis, that was introduced at the end of the previous :ref:`section <user-guide_methods_exchange-tensor>` .
 The matrix is